wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

   - Robot TCP & :term:`NetworkTables` (TCP ``1735``, ``1740``)
   - Bulk (All other traffic). (disabled if BW limit is disabled)

-- DHCP server enabled.
+- :term:`DHCP` server enabled.
 Serves out:

   - ``10.TE.AM.11`` - ``10.TE.AM.111`` on the wired side
   - ``10.TE.AM.138`` - ``10.TE.AM.237`` on the wireless side